hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     "Thus, a client should first make an IXFR query using UDP."

 So there may be a fourth step above where the client falls back to IXFR-over-TCP.
-There may also be a fourth step where the secondary must fall back to AXFR because, e.g., the primary does not support IXFR.
+There may also be a additional step where the secondary must fall back to AXFR because, e.g., the primary does not support IXFR.

 However it is noted that most widely used open source authoritative nameserver implementations (including both [@BIND] and [@NSD]) do IXFR using TCP by default in their latest releases.
-For BIND TCP connections are sometimes used for SOA queries but in general they are not used persistently and close after an IXFR is completed.
+For BIND, TCP connections are sometimes used for SOA queries but in general they are not used persistently and close after an IXFR is completed.

 ## Data Leakage of NOTIFY and SOA Message Exchanges

-This section attempts to presents a rationale for considering encrypting the other messages in the XFR mechanism.
+This section presents a rationale for considering encrypting the other messages in the XFR mechanism.

-Since the SOA of the published zone can be trivially discovered by simply querying the publicly available authoritative servers leakage of this RR is not discussed in the following sections.
+Since the SOA of the published zone can be trivially discovered by simply querying the publicly available authoritative servers, leakage of this resource record (RR) is not discussed in the following sections.

 ### NOTIFY